 The Block is an app developed by BitBoost.
 It is a global, encrypted, online marketplace where you can buy and sell with privacy.
-An introductory video is available on our Home page located here.
+For a good introduction, check out our video above.

 The Block is an application that you install on your computer.
 It is available for Windows, Mac, and Linux.
 It is built on the smart contract blockchain Ethereum, and is therefore completely decentralized.